espressif/pytest-embedded/docs/usages/expecting.rst

        dut.expect('[be]{2}')
        dut.expect(re.compile(b'redirected'))

-If expecting success, the return value would be a ``re.Match`` object.
+If expecting success, the return value would be a :obj:`re.Match` object.

 .. code:: python